What is the mission of the New England Wildlife Center?

 How do I apply?

-Log onto the internship section of our website newildlife.org and download the internship application.
-Submit a completed application, a copy of your current resume, and 2 letters of recommendation via mail.
+You can tap or click the button below to download the internship application now to get the application.
+We suggested submitting a completed application, a copy of your current resume, and 2 letters of recommendation via email to firstname.lastname@example.org.

 What additional materials should I include with my application?